Back to blog

 Here’s what the law gives you—practical steps you can take safely:

-1. Request written details — Submit a polite written request (email or note, keep a copy) for the full description of any performance standards or quotas for your role.
+1. Request written details — Submit a polite written request (email or note, keep a copy) for the full description of any performance standards or quotas for your role, including how they connect to discipline or rankings.

 2. Get your data — Ask for your personal work-speed records and comparable aggregate data.